Not proven: Reintroduction of "not guilty"

-Calls for reform
+Debate around the verdict

 There have been repeated calls to abolish the "not proven" verdict since the middle of the 20th century.
 In 1975, the Thomson Committee on Criminal Procedure in Scotland (chaired by Lord Thomson) recommended retaining the three-verdict system.
 The Scottish Office consulted on removing "not proven" in 1994.
-Unsuccessful attempts to scrap the "not proven" verdict were made in Parliament by Donald Dewar in 1969, George Robertson in 1993 (prompted by the trial outcome in the murder of Amanda Duffy) and Lord Macauly of Bragar in 1995.
-A members' bill to abolish the "not proven" verdict was debated in the Scottish Parliament in 2016, but was rejected by 80 votes to 28.
+Unsuccessful attempts to scrap the not proven verdict were made in Parliament by Donald Dewar in 1969, George Robertson in 1993 (prompted by the trial outcome in the murder of Amanda Duffy) and Lord Macauly of Bragar in 1995.
+A member's bill to abolish the not proven verdict was debated in the Scottish Parliament in 2016, but was rejected by 80 votes to 28.

-Proponents of reform argue that the "not proven" verdict is widely regarded as an acquittal used when the judge or jury does not have enough evidence to convict but is not sufficiently convinced of the accused person's innocence to bring in a "not guilty" verdict.
-Essentially, the judge or jury is unconvinced that the suspect is innocent, but guilt has not been proven "beyond reasonable doubt".
-Conversely, its opponents argue that a two-verdict system would lead to an increase in wrongful convictions.
+Proponents of abolition argued that the verdict was widely regarded as an acquittal used when the jury did not have enough evidence to convict but was not sufficiently convinced of the accused person's innocence to bring in a not guilty verdict.
+Conversely, its opponents argued that a two-verdict system would lead to an increase in wrongful convictions.

 Following a not proven verdict in a criminal trial in 2015, Miss M successfully sued Stephen Coxen in the civil courts, in what was the first civil damages action for rape following an unsuccessful criminal prosecution in almost 100 years.

-In 2018, Miss M launched #EndNotProven alongside Rape Crisis Scotland, calling for Not Proven to be removed and citing the disproportionate use in rape cases, the widespread misunderstandings of the verdict and fears that it is being used as an 'easy way out' by jurors.
+Abolition

 In April 2023, the Scottish government published the Victims, Witnesses, and Justice Reform (Scotland) Bill, which included a provision to abolish the not proven verdict.
 The bill passed in the Scottish Parliament in September 2025.
 Alongside this there were a number of other changes to the Scottish justice system, including; creating a specialist sexual offences court; changing the threshold required for a conviction in a jury trial to a two-thirds majority; and implementing Suzanne's Law which will require the parole board to take into account if a killer continues to refuse to reveal where they hid their victim's body.
-The legislation will be written into law following Royal Assent.
+The legislation received Royal Assent on 30 October 2025, and on 11 December a commencement order was laid in the Scottish Parliament that removed the not proven verdict for new trials from 1 January 2026.